cyrillay/lays.pro/README.md

 Deployment :

-- Push on master like the thug you are
+- Push on master like a thug
 - `npm run deploy` will deploy on `gh-pages` branch

 ## What technologies are used for this project?